How to Get Rid of Ants in RV | A Complete Guide

 Why Are There Ants in My RV

-There are only two reasons why you will find ants in your RV.
-They are looking for food, or they have already found it.
-Ants are foraging animals.
-That means they leave their nest to go “scouting” for food.
+There are only two reasons why you will find ants in your RV—either they’re looking for food or they’ve already found it.
+Ants are foraging animals, which means they leave their nest to go “scouting” for food.

 If you have ants in your vehicle, you may be currently parked near an ant nest.
 Before you start managing your ant problem, move your vehicle away from the problem.
 Otherwise, your efforts may be in vain, as more ants could crawl onto your RV while cleaning it.

-Also, be sure to check inside your engine.
+Moreover, be sure to check inside your engine.
 Depending on the severity of your ant problem, these insects may have found their way under the hood.
-Unfortunately, ants can chew cables/wire, causing expensive damage to your engine.
-If you aren’t sure how to properly clean an engine without causing further damage, take your RV to a professional.
+They can chew cables or wires, causing expensive damage to your engine.

 Vacuum your RV thoroughly.
-Use a nozzle attachment to reach into cracks and crevices where ants hide.
-Wipe down all other surfaces to erase pheromones, which are chemical trails left behind by ants, telling their colony where to go next.
+Use a nozzle attachment to efficiently reach into cracks and crevices where ants may hide.
+Wipe down all other surfaces to erase pheromones.

 This will help prevent new ants from finding their way inside your RV.
 Remove all trash from your vehicle, as even small amounts of food residue on discarded packaging can be enough to attract ants.